Troubleshooting Node.js Deploys

 or HTTPS_PROXY

-environment variables in the app’s build will cause these types of failures.
-If the build or app does not need HTTP_PROXY
+environment variables in the app’s build cause these types of failures.
+If the build or app doesn’t need HTTP_PROXY

 or HTTPS_PROXY

-environment variables, it’s recommended to remove the variables from the app’s environment.
+environment variables, we recommend removing the variables from the app’s environment.

 $ heroku config:unset HTTP_PROXY HTTPS_PROXY

-If the build environment does require a proxy to be used for HTTP or HTTPS connections, set the NO_PROXY
+If the build environment requires a proxy for HTTP or HTTPS connections, set the NO_PROXY

 environment variable to amazonaws.com